mirzawaqasahmed/f5-big-iq-lab/docs/class09/module1/lab1.rst

 - ``Default-f5-HTTPS-offload-lb-Access-LDAP-Authentication-template``: For load balancing an HTTPS application on port 443 with SSL offloading on BIG-IP and securing application Access using LDAP authentication.
 - ``Default-f5-HTTPS-offload-lb-Access-RADIUS-Authentication-template``: For load balancing an HTTPS application on port 443 with SSL offloading on BIG-IP and securing application Access using RADIUS authentication.

-.. warning:: You currently cannot deploy service templates with Amazon Web Services (AWS).
+.. warning:: You currently cannot deploy access service templates with Amazon Web Services (AWS) SSG but only on VMware SSG and cluster/standalone BIG-IP

 Connect as **marco**, go to *Applications* > *SERVICE CATALOG*: